v3n/os/STYLE.md

 ### Naming Conventions

-Preprocessor defintions should be capitalized as such: `A_PREPROCESSOR_DEFINITION`
+Preprocessor defintions should be in all-caps snake case: `A_PREPROCESSOR_DEFINITION`

 Compile-time options should be denoted by placing two underscores before the phrase, such as: `__WITH_SUCH_FEATURE`.